Richmond.gov.uk

 Trial approach three

-This trial will involve reducing the quantity of glyphosate sprayed by approximately 50%.
+This trial involved reducing the quantity of glyphosate sprayed by approximately 50%.

-Roads in this area have previously received three weed sprays per year.
-During this trial, the below roads will receive either one or two sprays, timed to maximise efficiency and remove problematic weeds.
+Roads in this area previously received three weed sprays per year.
+During this trial, the roads in the table instead received either one or two sprays, timed to maximise efficiency and remove problematic weeds.

-The trial will take place on the following roads.
 The number of sprays, as well as approximate spray times, are listed against each street.
-The weather and growing conditions will influence the exact days these sprays take place.
+The weather and growing conditions influenced the exact days these sprays took place.

 Road No. of sprays First spray Second spray